Guthrie Govan: Other projects

 In 2016, Govan played alongside Joe Satriani and Steve Vai in G3 2016 touring across Europe.

 The trek made its way through Italy and Germany and featured support from Mike Keneally on guitar, keyboards and vocals as well as Govan's band, the Aristocrats: bassist Bryan Beller and drummer Marco Minnemann.

 Solo tours and guitar masterclasses

-Since 2015 Guthrie Govan has been undertaking more frequently solo tours, mostly in Asia where he has a lot of fans requesting him to perform live.
+Since 2015 Guthrie Govan has embarked on more frequent solo tours, mostly in Asia where he has a lot of fans requesting him to perform live.
 He has toured extensively since then (when there were no tours scheduled with The Aristocrats or Hans Zimmer) across India, Bangladesh, Malaysia, Singapore, Hong Kong, China, Philippines, South Korea, and Japan.
-In India he has been using in his band drummer Gino Banks and protege bass player Mohini Dey, both high profiled players in India.
-For concerts in Japan he relies on protege drummer Senri Kawaguchi, keyboard player Akira Ishiguro and bassist Mohini Dey.
+In India, his band has included drummer Gino Banks and bass guitar prodigy Mohini Dey, both high-profile players in India.
+For concerts in Japan he relies on drum prodigy Senri Kawaguchi, keyboard player Akira Ishiguro and bassist Mohini Dey.
 During tours in Russia he teamed up with bassist Anton Davidyants and Hungarian drummer Gergő Borlai.

-Govan is also a very in-demand clinician, often undertaking specialised guitar masterclasses around the globe.
+Govan is also a very in-demand clinician, often teaching specialized guitar masterclasses around the globe.